testomatio/docs/src/content/docs/getting-started/import-tests-from-source-code.md

 ---
-title: Import Tests From Source Code
+title: Import Automated Tests from Source Code
 description: Learn how to import existing end-to-end or unit tests directly from your source code into Testomat.io.
 This guide covers creating a project and configuring test imports from repositories.
 It also shows how to sync automated tests, import them as manual if needed, and manage test visibility.
 type: article
 url: https://docs.testomat.io/getting-started/import-tests-from-source-code/